mizmay/WebMapStarterKit/README.md

 Click on **Visit Site** near the top.
 You should now be able to see it working via a URL like "https://<yourgithubhandle>.github.io/WebMapStarterKit/".

-[Click here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site)for more detailed instructions on Github Pages.
+[Click here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site) for more detailed instructions on Github Pages.

 ### 3. Get the example working locally via your personal computer